opensearch-project/documentation-website/_ml-commons-plugin/ml-dashboard.md

 1. In your OpenSearch cluster, navigate to your Dashboards home directory; for example, in Docker, `/usr/share/opensearch-dashboards`.
 2. Open your local copy of the Dashboards configuration file, `opensearch_dashboards.yml`.
 If you don't have a copy, get one from GitHub: [`opensearch_dashboards.yml`](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml).
-3. Add the setting `ml_commons_dashboards.enabled:` and set it to  `ml_commons_dashboards.enabled: true` and save the configuration.
+3. Add the setting `ml_commons_dashboards.enabled:`  to `opensearch_dashboards.yml`.
+Then. set it to  `ml_commons_dashboards.enabled: true` and save the configuration file.
 4. Restart the Dashboards container.
-5. Verify the feature configuration settings were created and configured properly by connecting launching OpenSearch Dashboards.
+5. Verify that the feature configuration settings were created and configured properly by launching OpenSearch Dashboards.
 The Machine Learning section should appear under **OpenSearch plugins**.

 ## Accessing Machine Learning in Dashboards